 What Are The Best Sleeping Positions During The Second Trimester?

-The best sleep position is “SOS”, i.e., sleep on side.
+The best sleep position is “SOS”, i.e., sleeping on the side.
 Even better is to sleep on your left.
 Lying on your left side will improve the supply of blood and nutrients to the placenta and fetus.
 To be comfortable, lie with your knees up and pillows placed between your knees.
 It will keep the pressure off the muscles around the hip and pelvic regions.
 You can make some adjustments if you feel any discomfort when sleeping on the left side (1) (2).

 - If you have a severe back pain, lie on your left side with a pillow under your abdomen.